danya02/obsidian-wadayama-notes/Notes/Places/Businesses/Police station.md

 Said that when they were younger, the forest was much less difficult to traverse.
-Said that he missed it, returned to where he went, and then said that he saw something strange, then heard reply, and saw [[Strange communicator]], describing in detail has kimono and fox mask and katana.
+Said that he missed it, returned to where he went, and then said that he saw something strange, then heard reply, and saw [[Spirit of Wadayama]], describing in detail has kimono and fox mask and katana.
 Before, said that this could be a tourist, but afterwards looked like they don't believe it.
 Collected some details and also asked him if he was okay: if Mike feels unwell, they offer to lead him to [[Hospital]], where he accepts going.